dhruvtrip/qr-code-covid/README.md

 ## Usage

-Scan the QR code for state wise covid testing facilities or redirect to vaccination centres on click.
+Scan the QR code to get state-wise covid testing facilities or use the button to redirect to vaccination centres in the US.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.